greeta-restaurant-01/order-api/README.md

 - this script will build docker images and start environment with your code changes

 - Warning!
-Make sure that all kafka containers are successful are started successfully!
+Make sure that all kafka containers are successful are started successfully! (see `Kafka Containers Troublesshooting` below)
-- Check containers in the following order:
--- `Kafka Server (cp-server)`: if container has errors or stopped responding (check the logs), remove container (docker stop, docker rm ) and run `docker-compose up -d` again
--- `Init Kafka (cp-kafka)`: container should finish creation of kafka topics successfully and then stop.
-If container is not responding or has errors, remove container (docker stop, docker rm ) and run `docker-compose up -d` again
--- `Schema Registry (cp-schema-registry)`: if container has errors or stopped responding (check the logs), remove container (docker stop, docker rm ) and run `docker-compose up -d` again
--- If everything is cussessful, containers `cp-server` and `cp-schema-registry` should be running without errors and container `cp-kafka` should finish its job and exit without errors.

-- open `localhost:9000` in your Browser and switch between `Order` and `Catalog` Microservices
+- open `localhost:9000` in your Browser and switch between `Order` and `Customer` Microservices

 - Warning!
 If Swagger UI fails to load on the first try, please, refresh the page!

+- Warning!
+Sometimes switching between `Order` and `Customer` doesn't refresh Swagger UI completely and you might see wrong REST endpoints: just refresh the page and continue

-- click "Authorize" and use admin/admin or user/user for credential (clientId should be `book-app`)
+- click "Authorize" and use admin/admin or user/user for credentials (clientId should be `order-app`)

-- try to create Order with existing book isbn and make sure that status is ACCEPTED
+- create Customer on `Customer` page (see `json-files/customer.json` as example)

+- create Order on `Order` page (see `json-files/order.json` as example: restaurants with these ids are already created with sql init scripts)

+- Warning!
+If Kafka or Schema Registry has errors, you will see error "Customer with this id doesn't exist", because customer, created in the previous step, was not propagated by Kafka.
+Please, make sure that your Kafka Containers are running correctly (see  `Kafka Containers Troublesshooting`)

 - load the orders and make sure that your created order has status DISPATCHED (it means that dispatcher service has received the message and changed the status of the order)